agvxov/histui/documentation/histui.1.md

 but significantly, more convenient.
 In contrast,
 the default behaviour is to emulate the built in history search of Readline.
-*NOTE:* In the current implementation this
+*NOTE:* In the current implementation this means that whitespace separated substrings may appear in any order.

 --caseless
 : ignore letter case in searches.